-Our underwriters, HDI Seguros, ACE Seguros, and Mapfre Seguros pay claims in U.S. dollars and at U.S. repair rates when possible.
+Our underwriters, HDI Seguros and Chubb Seguros pay claims in U.S. dollars and at U.S. repair rates when possible.
 Why is this important?
 Some underwriters pay out based on Mexican pesos and Mexican repair rates which means the full cost of the repair will be covered only if your vehicle is repaired in Mexico.
 With some other underwriters, if you want to repair your vehicle in the U.S. because it is more convenient, you will end up paying the difference because the repair rate in Mexico is much lower than that of the U.S. Generally the payout from some other underwriters only covers one third of the value of the repair if you decide to get the vehicle fixed in the U.S. It is important to know your underwriters and how they pay a claim before purchasing their product.

 Maybe.
 If your rental vehicle is from Mexico, we cannot cover the vehicle because it has Mexican license plates.
 If your rental is from the U.S., it depends upon the policies of the rental agency.
 Many agencies offer Mexican insurance and those agencies do not allow us to issue policies for their vehicles.
 If the agency does not offer Mexican insurance, we can offer coverage, but you must have permission from the rental agency to take the vehicle into Mexico.
-Our online form has a question regarding whether or not you will insure a rental vehicle.
-Select "Yes."

 Yes, but the Secretary of Tourism of Baja California recommends driving your own vehicle.
 If you do go to Baja in a borrowed vehicle, it is highly recommended to carry a notarized letter of permission from the owner of the vehicle stating that the vehicle may be driven in Mexico by the borrower.
 This letter may be handy in case Mexican authorities question you about the vehicle being in Mexico.
 A letter is especially important when the owner of the vehicle is not in Mexico, or the owner is a business or non-profit group.